Depression

 Other Mental Health Disorders

 Unfortunately, health issues tend to show up in groups.
-Someone is at a higher risk for having a depressive disorder if they’ve been diagnosed with another mental health disorder.
+Someone is at a higher risk of having a depressive disorder if they’ve been diagnosed with another mental health disorder.

 Anxiety and depression are often co-occurring, or comorbid.
 In fact, half of those diagnosed with anxiety will also be diagnosed with depression.